NFL draft: History

-Precursor and rationale

 In the early 1930s, Stan Kostka had an excellent college career as a University of Minnesota running back, leading the Minnesota Gophers to an undefeated season in 1934.
 Every NFL team wanted to sign him.
 Kostka took advantage of the lack of a draft and held out for the highest possible offer.
 While a free agent, he even ran for Mayor of Inver Grove Heights, Minnesota.
 Although his political career did not take off, Kostka's nine-month NFL holdout succeeded and he became the league's highest-paid player, signing a $5,000 contract with the Brooklyn Dodgers on August 25, 1935.
 As a response to the bidding war for Stan Kostka, the NFL instituted the draft in 1936.

 In late 1934, Art Rooney, owner of the Pittsburgh Steelers, gave the right of usage of two players to the New York Giants because Rooney's team had no chance to participate in the postseason.
 After the owner of the Boston Redskins, George Preston Marshall, protested the transaction, the president of the NFL, Joe F. Carr, disallowed the Giants the ability to employ the players.
 At a league meeting in December 1934, the NFL introduced a waiver rule to prevent such transactions.
 Any player released by a team during the season would be able to be claimed by other teams.
 The selection order to claim the player would be in inverse order to the teams' standings at the time.